-Yo-Yo Ma played a surprise concert for a clinic during his post-vaccine waiting period
+Yo-Yo Ma played a surprise concert for a clinic during his post-vaccination waiting period

 When Ma got his first dose, he came and went mostly unnoticed, she said.
 This time, he arrived with his cello.

-Hilary Bashara, a nurse administering vaccines at the clinic, said she administered both of Ma’s doses.
+Hilary Bashara, a nurse administering vaccinations at the clinic, said she administered both of Ma’s doses.

 The first time, Bashara said, she noticed Ma as he took in his surroundings.

 “Most people, they are busy, they’re sort of anxious and waiting — he was different,” she said.
 “I just watched his face, and he was looking about the room and his face generated such warmth, it felt like he was smiling under his mask.
-When he got up to where I was, he was like ‘Thank you so much for being here.’”
+When he got up to where I was, he was like, ‘Thank you so much for being here.’ ”

 Then she saw his name.